DaveLiddament/sarb/README.md

 Also don't forget to use the SARB option `--output-format=github`.
 It will annotate your PR with any issues that have been added since the baseline.

+## Gradually improving the codebase

+In an ideal world SARB should not be required.
+SARB prevents you from adding new issues to your codebase.

+It also provides a `--clean-up` option when running `remove`.
+Running SARB with this option will pick out 5 random issues that are still in the baseline.
+Challenge your team to fix 5 issues in the baseline every day.
+Over a working year that'll be 1000 issues gone from the baseline!
+Soon you'll be able to ditch SARB for good!

 ## Further Reading